 Robert comes to us from Maine and has almost 20 years’ experience as an accountant, business manager, and assistant controller.
 He has a Bachelor’s Degree from the University of Massachusetts-Lowelland and has extensive experience in the nonprofit sector.
 He is very enthusiastic about helping others and is a great asset to the VSC team.

 Brandi is the Lead Therapist at the Victim Service Center.
-Brandi holds a Master’s Degree in Mental Health Counseling from Rollins College and a Bachelor’s Degree from the University of Central Florida.
-She is a Registered Mental Health Counselor Intern, currently working towards licensure.
+Brandi holds a Master’s Degree with Honors in Mental Health Counseling from Rollins College and a Bachelor’s Degree from the University of Central Florida.
+She is a Licensed Mental Health Counselor (LMHC) with the state of Florida and is trained in Eye Movement Desensitization and Reprocessing (EMDR).
 Brandi has experience working with college students and older adults, though she enjoys working with individuals from all life stages.
-Brandi has a variety of group work experience, including psychoeducational and mindfulness groups.
-She is passionate about social justice and advocacy, and she currently serves on the board of Mental Health Counselors of Central Florida as Community Service co-chair.
+She appreciates therapeutic group work and has experience facilitating psychoeducational, processing, and mindfulness groups.
+Brandi feels inspired by clients’ courage as they triumph into heroes through their unique therapeutic journeys.

 Tamara received her Master’s degree in Mental Health Counseling and Bachelors degree in Psychology from the University of Central Florida.
 She is a Licensed Mental Health Counselor (LMHC) with the state of Florida.
 Tamara has experience working with co-occurring disorders, LGBTQ population, HIV/AIDS community, and survivors of abuse in an outpatient, residential, and transitional counseling setting.
 She has coordinated and facilitated forums in her community on various social and mental health issues including domestic violence, suicide and depression, and HIV/AIDS awareness.
 Tamara has a passion for the mental health field, community advocacy, and empowering individuals to overcome traumatic events and live purposeful lives.